farisachugthai/dynamic_ipython/docs/source/_sources/magics.rst.txt

 Writing a file
 ~~~~~~~~~~~~~~
-{yes we are still in hist dude shits confusing!}

-``%history`` isn't good to use directly for creating a file.
+Pay attention when trying to write to a file.

 In [52]: written = %history -n 31-33
     ...: %edit written